Homepage > Journal > What is flat design?

 It is much more difficult to predict how an element works, its effects, and how it can be used.
 It is true.

-But it is also true that Flat Design in the 2.0 version solves this problem with subtle and limited:
+Flat design in the 2.0 version solves this problem with subtle and limited:

 • Midtones